 Unfortunately, most lawyers do not understand how to use trusts to establish this kind of vital protection for the inheritance you are leaving behind.
 And they may even suggest to you that it’s not necessary if you have a smaller estate.
-I believe that even when you are leaving behind a small amount of assets, protecting those assets and teaching your children how to grow them (instead of squandering them) can be the seed of a huge turning point for many generations to come.
-It would be my honor to share more about this with you during a Family Wealth Planning Session.
+We believe that even when you are leaving behind a small amount of assets, protecting those assets and teaching your children how to grow them (instead of squandering them) can be the seed of a huge turning point for many generations to come.

 Neglecting to Fix Beneficiary Designations

 A trust can both provide for and protect your children after your death, as well as ensure you are cared for in the way you want in the event of your incapacity.
-If you’re ready to set up an effective plan for your family’s well-being and care, start by sitting down with us.
-At the Law Office of Keoni Souza, we’ll help you protect, preserve and enhance what matters most.
+If you’re ready to set up an effective plan for your family’s well-being and care, start by contacting us.
+We’ll help you protect, preserve, and enhance what matters most.

 This article is a service of the Law Office of Keoni Souza, LLC, an estate planning law firm in Honolulu, Hawaii.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That is why we offer a Family Wealth Planning Session, during which you will get more financially organized than you have ever been before and make all the best choices for the people you love.
 You can begin by contacting our office today to schedule a planning session and mention this article to find out how to get this $750 session at no charge.